02

 By then, Playground was ready.

-Ready to test every UI planned for the July 2026 release.
+Ready to test every UI planned for the soft launch.

 What I actually built